-Bill is still amused by the fact that I played the part of Titty in the 1974 feature film of ‘Swallows & Amazons’ as a child of twelve, delighted that I was able to introduce him to Nick Barton, the producer of the 2016 movie of ‘Swallows and Amazons’, now on DVD and released in the US by Samuel Goldwyn Meyer in July 2017.
+Bill was amused by the fact that, as a child of twelve, I played the part of Titty in the 1974 feature film of ‘Swallows & Amazons’, delighted that I was able to introduce him to Nick Barton, the producer of the 2016 movie of ‘Swallows and Amazons’, now on DVD and released in the US by Samuel Goldwyn Meyer.

-Bill lives in central London.
-He lost his wife to cancer some time ago but has his family ever around him.
-At the age of 102, he told me that his doctor insists that he walks a mile a day but it is quite an experience to accompany him along the crowded London streets as on turning 99 he began to use a walking stick which is twirled in all directions.
+Bill lost his wife to cancer some time ago but his family were ever around him.
+At the age of 102, he told me that his doctor insisted that he walked a mile a day but it was quite an experience to accompany him along the crowded London streets.
+On turning 99 he began to use a walking stick which was twirled in all directions.

 ‘From Hell Island to Hay Fever, The Life of Dr Bill Frankland’, by Paul Watkins.

 I have been deliberating upon points where fiction touches reality.
 The most significant in my own life is the story behind my fictional brother, Roger Walker, one of the lead characters in ‘Swallows and Amazons’.
 The real Boy Roger was responsible for saving me from acute misery.
 Whilst I was asthmatic as a child, Dr Roger Altounyan was behind the invention of the Intal spin inhaler, which bought me instant relief.

 About ten years ago I met Dr Bill Frankland, a former POW to the Japanese who became a Harley Street allergist and president of the British Allergy Association, now the British Society for Allergy and Clinical Immunology.
 Bill told me that Roger Altounyan had been a good friend of his.
 They’d worked together on the Intal project.
 Roger introduced him to his sister Titty who, as a child had been in the inspiration for the character I played in the film ofSwallows & Amazons.

 I’d had known that Roger Altounyan had been in the RAF during World War II, but not that he had qualified as a doctor and become an allergist.
 Bill told me that he used his knowledge of propellers to develop the Intal spin-inhaler and effectively treat asthma.